xonixx/xonixx.github.io/revamp_define.md

 ---
 layout: post
-title: 'TODO'
+title: "makesure v0.9.21 -- what's new?"
-description: 'TODO'
+description: 'I describe the improvements in makesure v0.9.21.
+The main theme of this release is revamping the @define directive.'
-image: TODO.png
+image: parameterized_goals2.png
 ---

 # makesure v0.9.21 -- what's new?